rust-lang/edition-guide/src/rust-2021/disjoint-capture-in-closures.md

 ## Summary

 - `|| a.x + 1` now captures only `a.x` instead of `a`.
-- This can subtly change the drop order of things, and auto traits usage with closures.
+- This can subtly change the drop order of things and whether auto traits are applied to closures or not.

 ## Details